Mineral Collectors Safety

 Quartz shards are razor sharp.
 Note the thick leather gloves used to prevent nasty cuts on fingers.

-Of course uranium and thorium minerals are radioactive, but there are other, ordinarily non-radioactive minerals (like epidote, allanite and many others) that sometimes incorporate radioactive elements into their structure.
-Collecting radioactive minerals requires special knowledge about safe handling and storage of such material.
 Also keep in mind that crossing any border or using any airport while carrying radioactive material might land you in jail!
-You do not want to be in the difficult positon of having to explain that these minerals you're carrying were just for your collection.
+You do not want to be in the difficult position of having to explain that these minerals you're carrying were just for your collection.

 Radioactive autunite crystals from France